A central limit theorem for the gossip process: Acknowledgement

 \section{Acknowledgement}

 ADB thanks the Department of Statistics and Applied Probability at the National University of Singapore, and the mathematics departments of the University of Melbourne and Monash University, for their kind hospitality while much of the work was undertaken.
+AR thanks the School of Mathematics and Statistics at the University of Melbourne for their kind hospitality.